Amirrezahmi/data-collector/README.md

 ## Acknowledgments

-The app was developed by me as a personal project.
+The app was developed by me as a personal project for [Zozo assistant](https://github.com/Amirrezahmi/Zozo-Assistan).

 Feel free to use, modify, and distribute it according to the terms of the MIT License.

 If you have any questions, feedback, or feature requests, please contact amirrezahmi2002@gmail.com.